kddubey/cappr/README.md

 <summary>Run in batches, where each prompt has a different set of possible completions
 </summary>

 Again, let's use `huggingface` to predict probabilities.
-And this time, let's pass in an instantiated model and tokenizer instead of its name.
-That way, the model isn't re-loaded every time you wanna use it.

 ```python
 import numpy as np